munozjuan/Weather-Dashboard/README.md

->A simple calendar application that allows a user to save events for each hour of the day by modifying starter code
+> An application that allows a user to input city names to get the current forcast as well as five day forcast. travelers are able to look up multiple cities to that they can plan a trip accordingly.

 ---